ryanpcmcquen/obsidian-dropbox-backups/README.md

 ### Usage

 Click the icon to authenticate with Dropbox.
 After that, backups will happen every 10 minutes.
-You can also fire off a backup by clicking the ribbon icon.
+You can also fire off a backup at any time by clicking the ribbon icon.

 ### Manually installing the plugin